Speaking of HealthConsider T.I.M.E. when dealing with sepsisFebruary 28, 2024

 Aside from fresh fruits and vegetables, packaged and frozen items also can be nutrient dense.
 To find out, check the Nutrient Facts label on the side of the container.
 The label identifies nutrients in the product and how much of each that a serving contains, along with calories per serving.
 Even though some foods, such as nuts, seeds and oils, are nutrient dense, they may contain high amounts of healthy fats, which add extra calories to your diet.
 That's where the Nutrition Facts label can help, too, by describing the size of a serving.

-Other resources for consumers are healthy-foods symbols, such as the red heart indicating whole grain, which quickly help you identify foods that are heart healthy.
-You also can learn more about nutrient-dense foods online.
-Three good resources are the fruits, vegetables and seafood/fish nutrient posters from the Food and Drug Administration, Go Nuts (But Just a Little) and My Plate.
+Other resources for consumers are healthy foods symbols, such as the red heart indicating whole grain, which quickly help you identify foods that are heart healthy.
+You also can learn more about nutrient-dense foods online, such as fruits, vegetables and seafood/fish.

 Making nutrient-dense foods part of everyday meals